 The Document Interface is divided into four main parts:

-1 - The Top Toolbar, customizable with the tools you use the most
+- 1 - The Top Toolbar, customisable with the tools you use the most

-3 - The Layers, on the left side of the screen, unlike the iOS version
+- 3 - The Layers, on the left side of your screen (unlike the iOS version)

-5 - The Library Popover, tapping this button you can open the Library to import icons, symbols and more
+- 5 - The Library Popover, where you can open the Library to import icons, symbols, and more

 All of the Vectornator interface controls use native macOS components, including the Toolbar, the Top Toolbar, the Inspector, the Touch Bar, and much more.
 You’ll notice that the navigation bars in the Inspector provide a very native Apple look and feel as a result.